earchibong/devops_projects/CI_CD.md

 <br>

-- Verify in Blue Ocean that all the stages are working, then merge your feature branch to the main branch
+- Verify in Blue Ocean that all the stages are working

 <br>